icpz/open-snell/README.md

 # Features

-Currently the `snell-server` only functions as the original snell v2.0b12, WITH encryption method auto-negotiation and v1 compatibility.
+Currently the `snell-server` functions as the latest snell v2.0, **WITH** encryption method auto-negotiation and v1 compatibility.

 ~~The encryption method is `aes-128-gcm` fixed, so~~ please update the client to the latest version.

 # Build